Instructor: Paul Grobstein

 Course organization.
 The course includes three lecture/discussion sessions (MWF, 11 a.m. to noon), and one afternoon laboratory session every week (Tuesday or Wednesday, from 1 p.m. to 4 p.m.).
 These sessions (see Course Schedule), define the core content of the course.
-To fully think through this material you will, however, need to compare and contrast it with readings from the reference textbook for this course (Biological Science, Scott Freeman, Prentice Hall, 2002) which you should purchase from the bookstore.
+To fully think through this material you will, however, need to compare and contrast it with readings from the reference textbook for this course (Biology, Campbell and Reese, 6th edition) which you should purchase from the bookstore.
 Relevant chapters for lecture/discussion sections are shown on the Course Schedule.
 You will want to spend some time as well with supplementary readings of your choice, with an exploration of resources available on the World Wide Web, and in conversations with your course colleagues.
 Lists of suggested periodicals and books, and of starting points for Web exploration, are available through the course website, which also gives access to a course forum for electronic conversation.
+You may find it useful as well to work through some or all of the CD and web materials which come with your textbook.
 The more perspectives you expose yourself to and interact with, the greater will become your sophistication in understanding biological systems.

 Course requirements.
 In addition to active participation in lecture/discussion and laboratory sessions and in the electronic forum, you will be responsible for writing three web papers on topics in biology of particular interest to you (see Course Schedule for due dates).
 The first two of these papers should be three to four pages in length, and the third (in lieu of a final examination) five to six pages.
 Papers should be submitted both as a typed draft and posted in an electronic form (see information for web projects, on the course home page).
 Each should be an informed, clear, and interesting discussion which exhibits the concern for both observations and rigorous interpretation which is fundamental to science.
 You should think of these papers as contributions to helping others further explore topics in which they might be interested, and provide references on the web to the extent possible.
 It is expected that the papers will become increasingly sophisticated as the semester proceeds, so you may choose either to write on three different topics or to rework a given topic with increasing sophistication.
 If you like, one paper may be an essay/review of a relevant book of your choice.
 If needed, I'm happy to meet with students to discuss topic choices, and/or concerns, technical or otherwise, about posting material on the web.
 You will also have to write three lab reports papers (four pages or less) describing observations and interpretations from laboratory sessions (due dates on Course Schedule).
 Effective communication, as well as both analytic and synthetic ability, is fundamental to science, and you will be expected to develop and display such skills in both web papers and lab reports.

 Laboratories.
 These sessions are intended to provide you with experience in the collection and summarization of observations in ways that generate new questions, and in the sharing of observations and interpretations among investigators and groups of investigators.
-A typical session will consist of small teams of students collecting relevant observations in response to questions and materials made available by your instructors, a period for analysis and summarization of the observations, and a reporting period in which teams will make their findings available on the web and orally present them for general critique and discussion.
+A typical session will consist of small teams of students collecting relevant observations in response to questions and materials made available by your instructors, a period for analysis and summarization of the observations, and a reporting period in which teams will orally present their findings for general critique and discussion.
 Each student will also be required to prepare three written reports, for one selected lab from each third of the course.
 Time will also be made available during laboratory sessions for independent projects collecting information from the web on a topic chosen by the student, and for review of, and to answer questions about, material from the course in general.